ashmonty/ashmonty/README.md

 How are you doing?
 Oh, me?
 Pretty good, thanks!

-I'm currently working on [BotSauce](https://www.github.com/BotSauce/BotSauce), the Discord bot for the [official Vsauce3 server](https://discord.gg/Mtmmm5J), and I'm trying to learn Dart and Flutter cause I don't have a purpose. btw pronouns: he/him
+I'm currently working on [BotSauce](https://www.github.com/BotSauce/BotSauce), the Discord bot for the [official Vsauce3 server](https://discord.gg/Mtmmm5J), and I'm trying to learn Dart and Flutter. btw pronouns: he/him

+yeet